-Performs complex technical construction inspection work of public water supply facilities by:
+Performs routine construction inspections of public water supply facilities by:

-- Inspecting the installation and repair of water mains, valves, fittings, hydrants, pipe bedding, air releases, wells, storage facilities, and concrete blocking of all fittings.
+- Inspecting the installation and repair of water mains, valves, fittings, hydrants, pipe bedding, air releases, and concrete blocking of all fittings.

 - Assuring all the components of water facilities are properly tested and sampled, and all materials used are approved products.
 Issuing material as appropriate.

 - Working with contractors and other utilities to assure the job is performed properly, including checking to avoid conflicts with other facilities.

 - Checking to see if conflicts exist between the Fairfax Water’s facilities and those of other utilities.

 - Ensuring compliance with FW design/construction standards.

 - Writing a variety of reports to include daily and monthly progress reports, completion and testing reports, and photographic documentation.